fekhoo/Newznab-Docker/README.md

 # Newznab+

 newznab is a usenet indexing application, that makes building a usenet community easy. http://www.newznab.com/ This is a ubuntu docker image with newznab Plus intended for use on unraid server.
-However,

 Requirements
 - You need a seperate MySQL docker.